the-turing-way/the-turing-way/chapters/open_science.md

 - Advance your career
 By definition, all of your open source work is public, which means you get free examples to take anywhere as a demonstration of what you can do.
-* **Demonstrate technical ability** - Technical interviews traditionally involve working on a simulated problem that can be tackled in a set amount of time with little additional context.
+- **Demonstrate technical ability** - Technical interviews traditionally involve working on a simulated problem that can be tackled in a set amount of time with little additional context.
 Such simulations, by definition, aren't real world use cases, nor do they show what working with an applicant would be like.
 Open source provides visibility into both how a candidate solves problems, and how they work with others.
 You can hire much more confidently if, for the past six months, the candidate has been contributing to the project you want them work on, and you like their work. "\[T]he best technical interview possible is the one you don't have to do because the candidate is already kicking ass on one of your open source projects."

 #### Making your own work open source

-* **Customer feedback** - Open source empowers consumers to have a combined, powerful voice in the private sector development process.
+- **Customer feedback** - Open source empowers consumers to have a combined, powerful voice in the private sector development process.
 The feedback the private company receives can go towards better informing product decisions and improve the overall product.
 Open source gives companies a direct line to their most passionate customers.
-* **Showing your work** -
+- **Showing your work** -
-* **Force multiplier** - Wwhen communities form around shared challenges, the diversity of ideas that naturally emerges surfaces better solutions than if ideas could only come form you and those you are already collaborating with.
+- **Force multiplier** - Wwhen communities form around shared challenges, the diversity of ideas that naturally emerges surfaces better solutions than if ideas could only come form you and those you are already collaborating with.
-* [**Given enough eyeballs, all bugs are shallow**](https://blogs.microsoft.com/cybertrust/2006/06/07/linuss-law-aka-many-eyes-make-all-bugs-shallow/) (Linus's Law) - [Empirically, open source tends to produce better quality software than its proprietary or alternative counterparts](http://www.dwheeler.com/oss_fs_why.html).
+- [**Given enough eyeballs, all bugs are shallow**](https://blogs.microsoft.com/cybertrust/2006/06/07/linuss-law-aka-many-eyes-make-all-bugs-shallow/) (Linus's Law) - [Empirically, open source tends to produce better quality software than its proprietary or alternative counterparts](http://www.dwheeler.com/oss_fs_why.html).
 When you write closed source software, the only developers that can potentially detect, diagnose, triage, and resolve software bugs are those that have a copy of the code.
 If your project is open the number of potentially contributing developers and thus the potential knowledge pool is orders of magnitude larger.

-#### For the sake of your project
-* **Great advertising** - Maintainers of successful open source projects are often seen as industry leaders, providing themselves with the ability to shape the conversation around a particular software problem and associating their brand with the preferred solution.    *citations*
+- **Great advertising** - Maintainers of successful open source projects are often seen as industry leaders, providing themselves with the ability to shape the conversation around a particular software problem and associating their brand with the preferred solution.    *citations*